-On March 19, 2009, the Company gave a note payable to Credit Suisse, Cayman Islands Branch ("Credit Suisse") with no stated interest to settle the \$10 million contingent put obligation (see Note 4) and to acquire the \$20.7 million outstanding principal balance of debt of IdeaCast (together with all accrued interest and other lender costs required to be reimbursed by IdeaCast).
+On March 19, 2009, the Company gave a note payable to Credit Suisse, Cayman Islands Branch ("Credit Suisse") with no stated interest to settle the \$10 million contingent put obligation (see Note 5) and to acquire the \$20.7 million outstanding principal balance of debt of IdeaCast (together with all accrued interest and other lender costs required to be reimbursed by IdeaCast).
 Quarterly payments to Credit Suisse began on April 15, 2009 and will continue through January 15, 2011.
-The Company recorded the note at a present value of \$7.0 million, of which \$4.0 million was recorded as the current portion.
-Interest on the note will be accreted at the Company's estimated incremental cost of debt based on then current market indicators over the term of the loan to interest expense.
-See Note 4 "-Contingent Put Obligation" for additional discussion of the IdeaCast restructuring.
+The Company agreed to pay \$8.5 million, which was recorded at a discounted amount of \$7.0 million, of which \$4.0 million was recorded as the current portion.
+The discount will be accreted as interest over its term.
+See Note 5 "-Contingent Put Obligation" for additional discussion of the IdeaCast restructuring.

-4. COMMITMENTS AND CONTINGENCIES
+5. COMMITMENTS AND CONTINGENCIES